rlawrenc/cosc_304/labs/lab2/assign/README.md

 1. The Kelowna airport is destroyed!
 Remove it from the `Airport` table.
 Note the changes to the flight table due to `SET NULL` foreign key action.

-2. Remove the unruly passenger `1` from flight `'WJ111'` on the `10 a.m.` flight on `'2022-09-15'`.
+2. Remove the unruly passenger `1` from flight `'WJ111'` on the `10 a.m.` flight on `'2026-09-15'`.

 3. Delete all on flight records for `'Fred Brothers'`.
 Note: You do not have to use a subquery for this question but try if you can!

 ## Submission

-**Submit the lab answers on Canvas as a text file or document that contains all of your SQL DDL commands or show a TA your SQL DDL commands in a help session.**
+**Submit on Canvas or show a TA in a help session a screenshot of your completed and marked assigned on PrairieLearn.
+Alternatively, you may submit the lab answers on Canvas as a text file or document that contains all of your SQL commands.**